An Ensemble Learning Framework for Model Fitting and Evaluation in Inverse Linear Optimization: Measuring goodness of fit

 \subsection{Numerical examples}

-Example~\ref{ex:gio_rho_good_vs_bad_fit} illustrates the value of using $\rho$ instead of an unnormalized error measure.
-Intuitively, a given error with a larger feasible set indicates better fit than the same error with a smaller set.
-In Example~\ref{ex:gio_rho_scaling}, we demonstrate that $\rho$ degrades when individual data points are forced to deviate from their preferred cost vector in order to find one that minimizes aggregate error for all points.
-Example~\ref{ex:rho_heatmap_fo} showcases $\rho$ for a problem where three points in the data set are fixed and the fourth is varied.
+\comm{ Examples~\ref{ex:gio_rho_good_vs_bad_fit} and~\ref{ex:gio_rho_scaling} illustrate the value of using $\rho$ instead of an unnormalized error measure such as the aggregate error.
+Intuitively, a given error with a larger feasible set indicates better fit than the same error in a smaller set.
+Further, $\rho$ degrades when individual data points are forced to deviate from their preferred cost vector to minimize aggregate error. } Example~\ref{ex:rho_heatmap_fo} showcases $\rho$ for a problem where three points in the data set are fixed and the fourth is varied.
 Due to primal feasibility in $\GIOp{\dataset}{p}$, decision and objective space yield different $\rho$.